-According to Forbes, the global market for healthcare-based Cloud technologies is expected to cross the $5 billion mark by 2018, growing ~24% over 2017-2022 (source).
-This comes as no surprise as Cloud-based communications and patient record systems have significantly lower cost and complexity than their legacy counterparts.
+The global market for cloud-based healthcare technologies is expected to cross the $5 billion mark by 2018, growing ~24% from 2017 through 2022, according to a Forbes study.
+This comes as no surprise, as cloud-based communications and patient record systems have significantly lower cost and complexity than their legacy counterparts.

-But, in the U.S., healthcare companies looking to benefit from these Cloud technologies need to ensure that they’re staying compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Fortunately, a whole new range of networking technologies like SD-WAN is here to help.
+But, in the U.S., healthcare companies looking to benefit from these cloud technologies need to ensure that they’re staying compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+New networking technologies like SD-WAN can help.

 To help explain more about HIPAA compliance and how Bigleaf can help, we reached out to one of our partners, James Bowers II.
 As the owner of Input/Output, James consults with companies to help them achieve and maintain their HIPAA compliance.
 His clients have seen a lot of success using Bigleaf’s SD-WAN to address HIPAA requirements.

 Q: So, what exactly is HIPAA and why is it such a big issue for healthcare companies who want to use cloud technologies?

 James: HIPAA was initially introduced to help consumers keep their insurance coverage, but it also includes another set of provisions called “administrative simplification” aimed at improving the efficiency and effectiveness of the healthcare system.
 The administrative simplification provisions cover:

 - Electronic transmission of common administrative and financial transactions (such as billing and payments)